 - Promotes the renewal of cells

-If you haven’t incorporated a face oil in your skincare routine, I recommend doing so!
-All skin types can benefit from this and you’ll notice a difference with the overall appearance.
+If you haven’t added face oils into your skincare routine yet, I recommend trying one of these!
+All skin types can benefit and you’ll notice a difference in the overall appearance.

 Thank you for this post!
 I have dry skin and very skeptical on putting oils on my face because they don’t usually absorb.
 I’m going to incorporate almond oils into my daily routine for my face and overall body!

 You’re welcome sis, thank you for taking the time to read it!
 I love using Almond oil so I’m sure you’d enjoy it!